 How to Avoid Common Recruitment Mistakes

 Given the rapidly evolving economic landscape, having the right people in the right roles at the right time is more critical than ever.
-Despite the global pandemic many progress employers have found a silver-lining, bolstering their teams with top talent impacted by the crisis.
+Despite the global pandemic many progressive employers have found a silver-lining, bolstering their teams with top talent impacted by the crisis.

 It’s important to keep in mind that even as unemployment rates rise the best candidates have options and high expectations.
 Over the years, our team of recruitment professionals have witnessed a shift.
 Candidates are telling us:

 - compensation matters but so does work-life balance,